iyad-khalil/Hospital_Tracking/README.md

 ---

+### **6. Deployment in the Cloud**
-#The Application is already deployed at 'http://hospitaltracking.s3-website-us-east-1.amazonaws.com/'
+The Application is already deployed at 'http://hospitaltracking.s3-website-us-east-1.amazonaws.com/'